Costco Wholesale (NASDAQ:COST) Trading Down 0.2%

-COST has been the topic of several recent analyst reports.
-Oppenheimer lifted their target price on shares of Costco Wholesale from $760.00 to $805.00 and gave the stock an “outperform” rating in a report on Tuesday, March 5th.
-Loop Capital dropped their price objective on Costco Wholesale from $830.00 to $820.00 and set a “buy” rating on the stock in a research note on Thursday, April 11th.
-The Goldman Sachs Group increased their target price on Costco Wholesale from $665.00 to $749.00 and gave the company a “buy” rating in a research note on Thursday, February 8th.
-Gordon Haskett downgraded Costco Wholesale from a “buy” rating to an “accumulate” rating and set a $775.00 price target on the stock. in a research report on Wednesday, April 3rd.
-Finally, StockNews.com cut Costco Wholesale from a “buy” rating to a “hold” rating in a research report on Friday, April 12th.
-Seven equities research analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the stock.
-According to MarketBeat, Costco Wholesale currently has an average rating of “Moderate Buy” and an average target price of $694.48.
+A number of equities research analysts have issued reports on COST shares.
+Roth Mkm raised their target price on Costco Wholesale from $601.00 to $650.00 and gave the company a “neutral” rating in a research note on Thursday, April 11th.
+Gordon Haskett cut Costco Wholesale from a “buy” rating to an “accumulate” rating and set a $775.00 target price on the stock. in a research report on Wednesday, April 3rd.
+Wells Fargo & Company lifted their target price on Costco Wholesale from $610.00 to $675.00 and gave the company an “equal weight” rating in a research note on Thursday, February 8th.
+Loop Capital lowered their price target on Costco Wholesale from $830.00 to $820.00 and set a “buy” rating on the stock in a report on Thursday, April 11th.
+Finally, Evercore ISI upped their price objective on shares of Costco Wholesale from $795.00 to $805.00 and gave the stock an “outperform” rating in a report on Thursday, April 11th.
+Seven investment analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the company.
+According to data from MarketBeat.com, Costco Wholesale has a consensus rating of “Moderate Buy” and an average target price of $694.48.

-Costco Wholesale (NASDAQ:COST – Get Free Report) last released its quarterly earnings results on Thursday, March 7th.
-The retailer reported $3.71 EPS for the quarter, beating analysts’ consensus estimates of $3.62 by $0.09.
-The firm had revenue of $58.44 billion for the quarter, compared to analyst estimates of $59.11 billion.
-Costco Wholesale had a net margin of 2.73% and a return on equity of 28.80%.
-The company’s revenue for the quarter was up 5.7% compared to the same quarter last year.
-During the same period in the previous year, the business earned $3.30 earnings per share.
-On average, equities research analysts predict that Costco Wholesale Co. will post 15.84 earnings per share for the current fiscal year.
+Costco Wholesale (NASDAQ:COST – Get Free Report) last released its earnings results on Thursday, March 7th.
+The retailer reported $3.71 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $3.62 by $0.09.
+The company had revenue of $58.44 billion during the quarter, compared to analyst estimates of $59.11 billion.
+Costco Wholesale had a return on equity of 28.80% and a net margin of 2.73%.
+The company’s revenue for the quarter was up 5.7% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $3.30 earnings per share.
+On average, research analysts forecast that Costco Wholesale Co. will post 15.84 earnings per share for the current fiscal year.

 Costco Wholesale Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, May 10th.
-Shareholders of record on Friday, April 26th will be given a $1.16 dividend.
-This is an increase from Costco Wholesale’s previous quarterly dividend of $1.02.
-The ex-dividend date of this dividend is Thursday, April 25th.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, May 10th.
+Shareholders of record on Friday, April 26th will be paid a dividend of $1.16 per share.
 This represents a $4.64 annualized dividend and a yield of 0.64%.
-Costco Wholesale’s payout ratio is presently 26.68%.
+The ex-dividend date is Thursday, April 25th.
+This is a boost from Costco Wholesale’s previous quarterly dividend of $1.02.
+Costco Wholesale’s payout ratio is 26.68%.

-In related news, EVP Claudine Adamo sold 1,500 shares of Costco Wholesale stock in a transaction dated Monday, March 11th.
-The stock was sold at an average price of $714.83, for a total value of $1,072,245.00.
-Following the completion of the transaction, the executive vice president now directly owns 6,695 shares of the company’s stock, valued at $4,785,786.85.
+In other Costco Wholesale news, Director Susan L. Decker sold 1,442 shares of the firm’s stock in a transaction dated Friday, February 9th.
+The stock was sold at an average price of $723.48, for a total transaction of $1,043,258.16.
+Following the transaction, the director now directly owns 12,395 shares in the company, valued at $8,967,534.60.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+In related news, EVP Russell D. Miller sold 785 shares of the firm’s stock in a transaction on Wednesday, April 17th.
+The shares were sold at an average price of $722.86, for a total value of $567,445.10.
+Following the transaction, the executive vice president now directly owns 10,000 shares in the company, valued at approximately $7,228,600.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In other news, Director Susan L. Decker sold 1,442 shares of Costco Wholesale stock in a transaction on Friday, February 9th.
-The stock was sold at an average price of $723.48, for a total value of $1,043,258.16.
-Following the completion of the sale, the director now directly owns 12,395 shares of the company’s stock, valued at approximately $8,967,534.60.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, EVP Claudine Adamo sold 1,500 shares of the business’s stock in a transaction on Monday, March 11th.
-The stock was sold at an average price of $714.83, for a total value of $1,072,245.00.
-Following the sale, the executive vice president now owns 6,695 shares of the company’s stock, valued at approximately $4,785,786.85.
+Also, Director Susan L. Decker sold 1,442 shares of the company’s stock in a transaction dated Friday, February 9th.
+The shares were sold at an average price of $723.48, for a total transaction of $1,043,258.16.
+Following the sale, the director now owns 12,395 shares of the company’s stock, valued at $8,967,534.60.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 3,727 shares of company stock valued at $2,682,948.
-0.18% of the stock is currently owned by corporate insiders.
+Insiders sold 3,727 shares of company stock valued at $2,682,948 over the last three months.
+0.18% of the stock is owned by corporate insiders.

 Hedge Funds Weigh In On Costco Wholesale

-A number of large investors have recently added to or reduced their stakes in the company.
-Vanguard Group Inc. raised its holdings in shares of Costco Wholesale by 1.2% in the fourth quarter.
-Vanguard Group Inc. now owns 40,360,168 shares of the retailer’s stock valued at $26,640,940,000 after purchasing an additional 485,051 shares during the last quarter.
-Norges Bank acquired a new stake in Costco Wholesale in the 4th quarter valued at $3,628,694,000.
-Northern Trust Corp lifted its position in Costco Wholesale by 4.3% during the 3rd quarter.
-Northern Trust Corp now owns 5,134,947 shares of the retailer’s stock worth $2,901,040,000 after buying an additional 210,586 shares in the last quarter.
-Capital World Investors increased its position in shares of Costco Wholesale by 3.9% in the fourth quarter.
-Capital World Investors now owns 3,539,245 shares of the retailer’s stock valued at $2,336,198,000 after acquiring an additional 132,292 shares during the last quarter.
-Finally, International Assets Investment Management LLC raised its holdings in Costco Wholesale by 61,693.5% during the fourth quarter.
-International Assets Investment Management LLC now owns 3,105,124 shares of the retailer’s stock worth $2,049,630,000 after acquiring an additional 3,100,099 shares in the last quarter.
-Institutional investors own 68.48% of the company’s stock.
+Several large investors have recently made changes to their positions in the business.
+Richelieu Gestion SA acquired a new position in shares of Costco Wholesale during the fourth quarter worth approximately $25,000.
+Frank Rimerman Advisors LLC acquired a new position in Costco Wholesale during the 4th quarter valued at $26,000.
+Redmont Wealth Advisors LLC bought a new stake in Costco Wholesale in the 1st quarter valued at $32,000.
+Morton Brown Family Wealth LLC grew its position in Costco Wholesale by 200.0% in the 4th quarter.
+Morton Brown Family Wealth LLC now owns 45 shares of the retailer’s stock worth $30,000 after purchasing an additional 30 shares during the last quarter.
+Finally, Wetzel Investment Advisors Inc. bought a new position in shares of Costco Wholesale during the 4th quarter worth about $30,000.
+Institutional investors and hedge funds own 68.48% of the company’s stock.

 Costco Wholesale Company Profile